tstromberg/mbdl/README.txt

-simple script to download and extract recent samples for a particular file type.
+script to download and extract recent MalwareBazaar samples for a particular file type.
 For example:

 ```
 ./mbdl.sh dmg